 We have over 20 years experience in the lettings industry.
-We are members of the UK Association of Letting Agents (UKALA), an accredited member of The National Landlords Association (NLA) and Milton Keynes Private Landlords Association (MKPLA).
+We are members of the UK Association of Letting Agents (UKALA), an accredited member of The National Residential Landlords Association (NRLA) and Milton Keynes Private Landlords Association (MKPLA).
 We are registered with the Property Redress Scheme (PRS), a government authorised consumer redress scheme for Property Agents and Professionals, MyDeposits, a government authorised tenancy deposit protection scheme and the Information Commissioners Office for Data Protection.

 Q : Do I need to still pay buildings or contents insurance?

 Yes, it’s important that you have landlords insurance covering the building and your internal fixtures and fittings (i.e. fitted kitchen, white goods, carpets, curtains, etc).
 There are specialist insurance companies who can provide this and we are happy to put you in touch with our insurers to arrange this, if required.

 The tenant is responsible for insuring their own personal effects and furniture.

 Q : Do I need to tell my mortgage provider?